iszczesniak/ggl/interface/index.md

 Let's work out a minimal interface that will be enough for the graph implementations above, and be enough for the Dijkstra algorithm.

+We might not have an object for a vertex or an edge, yet we need to refer such to such a vertex or an edge somehow.

+Therefore we need a descriptor or an interator.